shyamraj2131/DATA-ANALYSIS-WITH-COMPLEX-QUERIES/README.md

-Task 2 — Data Analysis with Complex SQL Queries Overview
+# TASK 2 — Data Analysis with Complex SQL Queries
+Overview
 This task is part of the CODTECH IT Solutions SQL Internship program.
 The goal of this task is to perform advanced data analysis on a Student Placement System database using three powerful SQL techniques — Subqueries, Window Functions, and Common Table Expressions (CTEs).
 The database contains information about students, companies, job postings, applications, and placements.
 Using complex SQL queries, meaningful trends and patterns are discovered from this data and presented as an analytics report.